keytonic/MinList/README.md

  - update firebase security
- - create privacy policy and ters of service
+ - create privacy policy, terms of service and cookie policies
  - when a user is deleted, delete all of thier tasks aswell
  - add about info, maybe buy coffie button
  - forgot password retrieval
+ - add service worker
- ✓ add when deletinng list it also deletes associated tasks ✓ give ability to delete your own account
+ - put logged in username somewhere like options menu ✓ add when deletinng list it also deletes associated tasks ✓ give ability to delete your own account
  ✓ ability to change or add password, exspecially since first time users that logged in with google wont have a password set